MeelahMe/developer-toolkit-api/README.md

 The Developer Toolkit API is a modular backend service built with FastAPI.
 It provides a growing set of utility endpoints to simplify common developer tasks, such as JSON formatting and string manipulation.
 This project is designed for clarity, scalability, and easy testing.

+## About FastAPI

+[FastAPI](https://fastapi.tiangolo.com/) is a modern, high-performance web framework for building APIs with Python 3.7+ based on standard Python type hints.
+It is designed for speed and developer productivity, offering automatic data validation, interactive documentation via Swagger and ReDoc, and seamless integration with asynchronous Python code.

+FastAPI is ideal for building APIs quickly while maintaining readability, robustness, and scalability.
+It is widely adopted for backend services, microservices, and machine learning model deployment.

 ## Features

 - JSON prettifier (minify and beautify raw JSON)